Global Education, Teaching Resources

 At Participate Learning, we believe our programs provide the foundation for our mission to create global, cultural, and language connections that empower students and educators to positively impact the world.
-Achieving this mission would not be made possible without the hard work and dedication of our ambassadors.
-To celebrate IEW, read on to learn more about the success stories of our ambassadors in incorporating their own cultures and experiences into their classrooms.
+Achieving this mission would not be made possible without the hard work and dedication of our ambassador teachers.
+To celebrate IEW, read on to learn more about the success stories of our ambassador teachers in incorporating their own cultures and experiences into their classrooms.

 Tracy-Ann: fourth-grade teacher at Featherstone Elementary (Prince William County, VA), Jamaica

 Tracy-Ann Campbell-Walcott is a fourth-grade teacher at Featherstone Elementary.
 As an educator originally from Jamaica, Tracy-Ann has had the opportunity to share her Caribbean culture and interests with her students during her cultural exchange.
 Only four months into her cultural exchange journey, Tracy-Ann has shared one of her favorite pastimes with her school —track and field!